Cowboys: A Documentary Portrait: Production

 Co-director and cinematographer/DP Bud Force began pre-production on Cowboys: A Documentary Portrait in the summer of 2015 with film production company Ultralite Films.
 A former bull rider and cowboy, Force wanted to create a feature-length documentary about the working cowboy that was both authentic and cinematic.
 In 2016, he partnered with still photographer and former working cowboy John Langmore (co-director/producer) to form 1922 Films and create a teaser for the film.
 Shortly thereafter, German born filmmaker and publisher Felicitas Funke became the film's creative producer and third partner of 1922 Films.

 Filming lasted two years in eight states on ten of the largest cattle ranches across the American West.
 In 2018, Lucas J. Harger began editing the film into its final 80 minute feature form, which features a combination of seasonal and emotional acts.
 No scenes in the film were staged outside of the interviews, which were conducted with the cowboys themselves.

 The film's storyline is structured to provide an authentic portrayal of the contemporary working cowboy while limiting the romantic or idealized portrayals often found in western film cinema.
 The viewer learns about the actual work performed on large cattle ranches over the course of four seasons, but the narrative also explores the actual lives of the cowboys and their families.

 The cinematography style was based upon Force's vision to include a combination of slow motion, direct cinema, and dramatic vista aerials.
 Working with Hank Wisrodt and Tito West, the crew used multiple cameras to capture the American West in a manner that is aesthetic yet authentic.
 Langmore's black and white still photographs serve as a visual juxtaposition, punctuating scenes for audience reflection throughout the film.

-Upon reaching picture lock, Harger, Force, and composer Ian McCleod worked with musicians Suvo Sur and Matt Sedivy to create an original music score inspired by classic Western movie composers such as Elmer Bernstein and Jerome Moross.
+Upon reaching picture lock, Harger, Force, and composer Ian McLeod worked with musicians Suvo Sur and Matthew Sedivy to create an original music score inspired by classic Western movie composers such as Elmer Bernstein and Jerome Moross.
 Select additional songs were licensed for the film; including My Rifle, My Pony, and Me performed by Dean Martin and Ricky Nelson; and Skyball Paint, performed by Daniel Kenneth Libby and A Cowboy's Dream performed by The Firesides.
 The film was distributed internationally November 17, 2020 by ro*co films.